connxio/docs/docs/actions/service-bus.md

 }
 ```

-This JSON structure provides a more organized representation of the necessary information related to the file in the Azure Blob Storage.

-### Pure Message Sending
+### Pure message sending

-Alternatively, you can opt for pure message sending, where the message payload is included directly within the Service Bus message itself.
-This pattern is suitable for smaller message payloads that do not require external storage.
-By embedding the message directly, you eliminate the need for additional storage and simplify the overall message handling process.
+Enable **Use pure message sending** to include the payload directly in the Service Bus message.
+Blob Storage is not needed for this format.
+The payload must fit within the receiving Service Bus entity's message size limit.

 ### Keep message properties

-The _Keep message Properties_ pattern is a more advanced pattern that enables modification of how the message is sent and received from the Service Bus (SB).
-When this option is selected Connxio reads the entire SB message and transforms it into a `ConnxioServiceBusMessage` which has the following properties:
+Enable **Keep message properties** to send content represented by a `ConnxioServiceBusMessage`.
+This class is available in the [Connxio.Transformation](https://www.nuget.org/packages/Connxio.Transformation/) NuGet package.

 ```csharp
 public class ConnxioServiceBusMessage